 You don't have to give a value to the variable when you define it: you can assign one later if you prefer.
 If you try to read the value from a variable before you've assigned one, the compiler will complain instead of allowing the dreaded uninitialised variable bug.

 Every variable has a type, but you don't have to specify it in the declaration if you provide an initial value.
-The compiler will automatically use the type of the initial value for the variable.
+The compiler will automatically use the type of the initial value of the variable.

 The following definitions of

 z are all effectively identical.

 var x: String = "Hello" var y = "Hello" var z: String z = "Hello"

 Can I miss out both the type and initial value for a variable?
 No. The compiler will complain that it can't figure out a type for that variable.

 All local variable names start with a lowercase letter.
 If you want to you can end them with a prime

 ' (or more than one) which is useful when you need a second variable with almost the same meaning as the first.
 For example, you might have one variable called